Geweldig/daily-handoff/index.md

 <hr>

 #### Disclaimer
 All guidelines described on this site are based on our literature findings.
 All the sources we consulted in order to derive these guidelines can be found in the [sources](#sources) section on this site.
+As the guidelines are derived from our interpretation of the literature it is not clear which source inspired which guideline.
+However, if you want further information we would recommend reading the paper "FTSPRoc: A process to alleviate the challenges of projects that use the follow-the-sun strategy" (Hess & Audy, 2012), as it covers most of the guidelines discussed on this webpage.

  As already noted previously, all these guidelines should be taken as a jumping off point when performing your daily handoff.
 They should not be seen as rules which you _need_ to follow.
 If they do not work for you and your team, please do not use them!

-All guidelines which were inspired by the named sources are as follows:
- - _Be concise_:
- - _Be precise_:
- - _Be prepared_:
- - _Test your communication_:
- - _Use a fixed structure_:
- - _Allow written handoffs_:
- - _Work test drive_:

 #### Additions
 Did we miss something?
 Do you have a guideline you believe should be added?
 Do you believe a guideline could be clearer?
 Please do let us know!
 [This site is open source, and can be found here.](https://github.com/geweldig/daily-handoff) You can either open a pull request yourself, or send us an issue informing us of what should be altered or added!